odow/Kokako.jl/docs/src/tutorial/04_markov_uncertainty.md

  (3, 1)
 ```

-This concludes our fourth tutorial for `Kokako.jl`.
+This concludes our fourth tutorial for `SDDP.jl`.
 In the next tutorial,
 [Basics V: plotting](@ref) we discuss the plotting utilities included in
-`Kokako.jl`.
+`SDDP.jl`.